 This can happen if a company experiences high turnover.
 For example, new employees keep coming in who aren’t totally familiar with how things should be done at the company.

 Systems refers to the software and hardware a company uses to help manage its operations.
-Operation risk can happen here because these systems are improperly configured, out of date, or not designed to handle what a company needs them to do.
-Risk can also be related to a business’s systems not being as efficient as one or more of its competitors.
+Operational risk can occur here because these systems are improperly configured, outdated, or not designed to handle what a company needs them to do.
+Risk can also stem from a business’s systems not being as efficient as those of one or more competitors.

 Risk to a company’s operations can also come from outside the company itself.
-Sometimes it’s simply related to the nature of business, such as partnered businesses not fulfilling their contractual obligations.
-Other times, it can be related to things like environmental factors, such as storms or other inclement weather that can prove to be obstacles for a company’s logistics.
+Sometimes it’s simply a matter of business, such as when partnered businesses fail to fulfill their contractual obligations.
+Other times, it can be related to environmental factors, such as storms or other inclement weather, that can pose obstacles to a company’s logistics.

 This is sometimes called operating risk related to legal and regulatory compliance.
 It’s about deficiencies in processes and systems that leave them vulnerable to being exploited for criminal activities.